 HAP covers treatment in any emergency room in the event that you or your family member needs to be seen without delay.
 We also cover any emergency services necessary to screen and stabilize members without precertification of emergency services in cases where:

-- A person, acting reasonably, believes that an emergency exists.
+- A person (acting reasonably) believes an emergency exists.

 - A provider or other authorized representative acting through the organization has authorized emergency services.